-It Helps You Make A Good First Impression
+It Can Help You Make A Positive First Impression

-It has been found that people make their first impression of you in the first seven seconds after meeting you.
-You may not have been able to verbally say anything in those first seven seconds of meeting someone.
-This means that they are making their judgment of you off of your body language and nonverbal cues.
-In some situations, it can be difficult to overcome a bad first impression.
-This is another reason why it’s important to pay attention to what you’re communicating non-verbally to others.
+It has been found that people may make their first impression of you in the first seven seconds after meeting you.
+You may not have been able to say anything verbally in those first seven seconds of meeting someone.
+For this reason, they might determine your trustworthiness through your body language.

 Learning To Read Nonverbal Communication In Others

-When people are talking to you, look for nonverbal cues as you listen.
-See if their facial expressions are communicating the same message that their words are.
-Pay attention to the position of their body and the eye contact that they’re making or not making with you.
-All of these things can help you get a clearer picture of the message that they are trying to convey to you.
+When people are talking to you, look for non-verbal cues as you listen.
+See if their facial expressions communicate the same message as their words.
+Pay attention to the position of their body and how they gesture.
+These signs may help you understand their emotions or thoughts.

 How To Improve Nonverbal Communication

 Non-verbal communication is a skill you may learn and develop throughout your life.
 There are a few ways to improve this skill.

 Pay attention to your physical reaction as a result of your emotions.
 If you are stressed, you might not want to communicate that to the person with whom you’re talking.
 For example, if you’re at a job interview and aren’t feeling particularly happy, you might want to avoid slouching, holding your head down, or furrowing your brow.
 Instead, you could indicate confidence by:

 - Sitting up straight

 - Smiling every so often